Al Shabaab Leadership Profiles

 The Critical Threats Project has produced profiles of the following al Shabaab leaders:

-Ahmed Abdi Godane (Mukhtar Abu Zubair), leader (emir)
+Ahmed Abdi Godane (Mukhtar Abu Zubair), late leader (emir)

 Sheikh Mukhtar Robow (Abu Mansur), deputy leader (deputy emir)